Temporal Disaggregation of an Atypical Frequency Series by Regression Models.

 - model

-Frequency ratio between the disaggregated series and the low frequency series.
-Mandatory.
-Must be a positive integer.
+An integer specifying the frequency ratio between the disaggregated series and the low-frequency series.
+This argument is mandatory and must be a positive integer.

 - average

-Indicates if the coefficients of the regression model are diffuse (T) or fixed unknown (F, default)
+Boolean.
+Indicates whether the coefficients of the regression model are treated as diffuse (

 - nfcsts